gitworkflows/meshplay/docs/pages/project/contributing/ci-build-and-release.md

 The artifacts will be made available as a tar.gz archive for all the operating systems. meshplayctl is bundled into packages for commonly used package managers: homebrew and scoop.

-#### Homebrew
+##### Homebrew

 GoReleaser facilitates the creation of a brew formula for meshplayctl.
-The [homebrew-tap](https://github.com/khulnasoft/homebrew-tap) repository is the location for Khulnasoft’s brew formulas.
+The [homebrew-tap](https://github.com/meshplay/homebrew-tap) repository is the location for `meshplayctl`'s brew formulas.
+Releases of meshplayctl are  published in the official homebrew-core tap at https://github.com/Homebrew/homebrew-core/pkgs/container/core%2Fmeshplayctl.

-#### Scoop
+##### Scoop

 GoReleaser facilitates the creation of a Scoop app for meshplayctl.
-The [scoop-bucket](https://github.com/khulnasoft/scoop-bucket) repository is the location of Khulnasoft’s Scoop bucket.
+The [scoop-bucket](https://github.com/khulnasoft/scoop-bucket) repository is the location of KhulnaSoft’s Scoop bucket.

 ## Helm Charts Lint Check, Build, and Release